vmenge/speare/book/src/spawning_a_process.md

 # Spawning a Process
-In `speare`, a process represents an isolated unit of execution, similar to an actor in actor-based concurrency models.
-Each process maintains its state and communicates with other processes via message passing.
+In `speare`, a `Process` represents an isolated unit of execution, similar to an actor in actor-based concurrency models.
+Each `Process` maintains its state and communicates with other processes via message passing.

 ## Creating a Process
-In `speare`, a process is defined as a struct, which becomes a process through the `#[process]` macro on its implementation block.
-This macro automatically implements the `Process` trait for your struct, transforming it into a functional process that can be managed within the `speare` framework.
+First define a struct, then annotate its implementation block with the `#[process]` macro.
+This macro automatically implements the `Process` trait for your struct, allowing it to be managed by the `speare` framework, enabling feature such as lifecycle management and message handling.

 ```rust
 use speare::*;